jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-multi-site.md

 ### Start the Clusters

 Before we can connect, we must start the clusters.
-As mentioned earlier, you can use the `BootGeodeMultiSiteCachingServerApplication` class to configure and bootstrap both clusters by simply varying the configuration.
+As mentioned earlier, you can use the `BootGemFireMultiSiteCachingServerApplication` class to configure and bootstrap both clusters by simply varying the configuration.
 The configuration for each cluster has been neatly encapsulated in a Spring Boot `application.properties` file denoted by a